 - Bolts and chains at the abseil leading to the chockstone.
 Originally installed prior to 1998, replaced circa May 2016

 - Bolts and chains on the chockstone abseil.
 Originally installed prior to 1998, replaced circa May 2016

 Also bolts on the exit climb, placed around 2000?
 A second belay bolt was added in around 2015.

 Bolts on the exit climb.
 There are 2 on the first pitch, 3 on the second pitch (plus an older carrot) and 5 on the third pitch.
 Circa 2010?

 Also on the climbing exit, 5 bolts up to the right before the first pool in Alpheus Canyon, to ascent to and traverse a ledge.
 Circa 2012?
 And at least one more on the upper cliffline.
 There are also older bolts in Alpheus Canyon.

 Also an old bolt on a short downclimb in the canyon.
 Not generally used.
 May have been for reversing the canyon.

 - Bolts on a ledge at the bottom of the big abseil to get the last 10m or so.
 The bolts are somewhat unnecessary since you could either bring the rope required to do the drop in one pitch, or rebelay off the tree on the ledge.
 The bolts don't seem to be well placed for an easy start.
 Installed circa 2014.

 Spikes in the exit tree, and possibly bolts for a belay?

-- Single bolt on the left at the first downclimb/jump in/abseil.
+- Single bolt on the right at the first downclimb/jump in/abseil.
 Circa ?